Int3g3r-Official/SoftBackup/README.md

 I think that it is easier to have 1 file saved than remembering all programs you had and you might just forget some if you have a lot of them.

-## Thank you for checking out my repo.
-## Currently only MACOSX is supported.
+# Currently only MACOSX is supported.